GBSD board meeting — May 7, 2026

 Have a budget alternative we should add?

 The coalition is collecting proposals.
-Send specifics to [PLACEHOLDER: coalition contact email] — include the source of the figure or quote.
+Send specifics to replace@this.com — include the source of the figure or quote.

 Whatever we want them to hear, they need to hear it before then.
 Sign on Change.org.
 Email the board.
 Show up to public comment.